k4allofu/EDA/README.md

-# hr-employee-attrition
+# Car Sales
-Python Machine Learning project on HR attrition solution.
-In this project we try to help HRs identify employees who are likely to leave the company.
+Python Machine Learning project on Car Saes.
+In this project we will explore the car data sales